Northwest Quadrant - Barker Street / Westside Neighborhood Association

-The U.N.I.T.
-(United Neighbors Involved Together) and Barker Street Neighborhood points to its close proximity to the Erie Canal for its origin in the 1800's as homes and businesses built up around the long waterway of commerce.
-The Erie Canal still marks U.N.I.T.’s boundary on the west, with Lyell Avenue on the north, Glide Street on the east and Buffalo Road/West Avenue on the south.
+The Westside Neighborhood Association and Barker Street Neighborhood points to its close proximity to the Erie Canal for its origin in the 1800's as homes and businesses built up around the long waterway of commerce.
+The Erie Canal still marks the neighborhood boundary on the west, with Lyell Avenue on the north, Glide Street on the east and Buffalo Road/West Avenue on the south.

 One of the earliest names for the Neighborhood was “Basket Town.”
 Older residents remember nearby marshes filled with a plentiful collection of reeds that lent themselves to basket weaving.